https://invisible-island.net/ncurses/man/

 #include <curses.h> int bkgrnd(const cchar_t *wch); int wbkgrnd(WINDOW *win, const cchar_t *wch); void bkgrndset(const cchar_t *wch); void wbkgrndset(WINDOW *win, const cchar_t *wch); int getbkgrnd(cchar_t *wch); int wgetbkgrnd(WINDOW *win, cchar_t *wch);

-Every curses window has a background property.
-In the library's wide configuration, this property is a cchar_t which combines a set of attributes with the background character (see curs_attr(3x)) The background character is a spacing character.
-When erasing parts of the screen, curses fills the cells with the background character. curses also uses the window background when writing characters to the screen: o The attribute part of the background is combined with all non-blank characters that are written into the window, as with the wadd_wch(3x) and wins_wch(3x) families of functions. o Both the character and attribute parts of the background are combined with blank characters that are written into the window.
-The background becomes a property of the character and moves with it through any scrolling and insert/delete line/character operations.
-To the extent possible on a given terminal, the attribute part of the background is displayed as the graphic rendition of the character put on the screen.
+Every curses window has a background character property: in the library's wide configuration, it is a curses complex character (cchar_t) that combines a set of attributes (and, if colors are enabled, a color pair identifier) with a character code.
+When erasing (parts of) a window, curses replaces the erased cells with the background character. curses also uses the background character when writing characters to a populated window. o The attribute part of the background character combines with all non-blank character cells in the window, as populated by the wadd_wch(3x) and wins_wch(3x) families of functions (and those that call them). o Both the character code and attributes of the background character combine with blank character cells in the window.
+The background character's set of attributes becomes a property of the character cell and move with it through any scrolling and insert/delete line/character operations.
+To the extent possible on the terminal type, curses displays the attributes of the background character as the graphic rendition of a character cell on the display.

 bkgrndset and wbkgrndset manipulate the background of the applicable window, without updating the character cells as bkgrnd and wbkgrnd do; only future writes reflect the updated background.

 bkgrndset and wbkgrndset do not return a value.
-The other functions return ERR upon failure and OK upon success.
-In ncurses, failure occurs if o a WINDOW pointer win is null, or o a cchar_t pointer wch is null.
+Functions returning an int return ERR upon failure and OK upon success.
+In ncurses, failure occurs if o the curses screen has not been initialized, o win is NULL, or o wch is NULL.

 bkgrnd, bkgrndset, and getbkgrnd may be implemented as macros.
-Unlike their counterparts in the non-wide configuration of ncurses, getbkgrnd and wgetbkgrnd supply the background character and attribute in a modifiable cchar_t parameter, not as the return value.
+Unlike their counterparts in the non-wide configuration of ncurses, getbkgrnd and wgetbkgrnd store the background character in a modifiable cchar_t parameter, rather than supplying it as the return value.

-X/Open Curses, Issue 4 describes these functions.
+X/Open Curses Issue 4 describes these functions.
 It specifies no error conditions for them.
-X/Open Curses does not provide details of how the rendition is updated.
-This implementation follows the approach used in SVr4 curses.
+X/Open Curses does not provide details of how the rendition is updated. ncurses follows the approach used in SVr4 curses's non-wide functions for manipulating the window background.